rstudio/httpuv/README.md

 ## Installing

+The [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html) package is required.

-Windows users, make sure the correct version of [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed and in your system path.
+Windows users also need to make sure the correct version of [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed and in the system path.

 ```
 git clone https://github.com/rstudio/httpuv